 As a general rule to go by, a jet ski with more than 100 hours is considered a high hour jet ski.
 On average a jet ski should have approximately 30 hours a year.
 Anything more than 30 hours per year is considered “high hours”.

 Most jet ski models have a lifespan of approximately 300 hours, but if properly maintained they can last much longer.
+If you are buying a jet ski with high hours, you might want to run your jet ski out of water before you buy it.

 How to tell how many hours a jet ski has